chartysneha/AttendaceByFaceDetection/README.md

 Stores names from file names

-2. Real-Time Face Detection
+8.2 Real-Time Face Detection

 Opens webcam using OpenCV

 Detects faces in each frame

-3. Greedy Face Matching
+8.3 Greedy Face Matching

-Compares the detected face encoding with known encodings
+Compares detected face encodings with known encodings

 Selects the closest match

-Applies distance threshold for accuracy
+Uses threshold to improve accuracy

-4. Attendance Marking
+8.4 Attendance Marking

-Writes:
+Writes the following into attendance.csv:

 Name